MIT-Emerging-Talent/ET6-CDSP-group-06-repo/3_data_exploration/README.md

 ---

-*This milestone represents the bridge between data preparation (Milestone 2) and advanced modeling (Milestone 4), providing crucial insights that guide our research direction.*
+*This milestone represents the bridge between data preparation (Milestone 2) and Communicating Results (Milestone 4), providing crucial insights that guide our research direction.*